alex-ball/HowTo-DataImpact/how-to-measure-impact.md

     PUIDs are highly effective for making data easy to cite, and for making mentions of the data easy to track.
-    If the PUIDs can be translated into locations, as is the case for DOIs, Handles and ARKs (REF?), it makes accessing the data from such citations and mentions more transparent.
+    If the PUIDs can be translated into locations, as is the case for DOIs, Handles and ARKs [@hilse.kothe2006ipi], it makes accessing the data from such citations and mentions more transparent.

   * *Has the repository been certified as trustworthy?*